thunlp/attribute_charge/README.md

 ## Cite
 If you use the code, please cite this paper:

 _Zikun Hu, Xiang Li, Cunchao Tu, Zhiyuan Liu, Maosong Sun.
 Few-Shot Charge Prediction with Discriminative Legal Attributes.
-The 27th Iinternational Conference on Computational Liguisitics (COLING 2018)._
+The 27th Iinternational Conference on Computational Liguisitics (COLING 2018).

-For more related works on network representation learning, please refer to my [homepage](http://thunlp.org/~tcc/).
+For more related works, please refer to my [homepage](http://thunlp.org/~tcc/).